-“Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.”Matthew 6:33.
+“Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.”Matthew 6:33

-To sum it up: over 90% of children of Christian parents who went to public school WILL NOT be saved when they graduate.
+To sum it up: over 90% of children of Christian parents who go to public school WILL NOT be saved when they graduate.

 So in answer to the question, “Why homeschool?”, my husband and I want to be sure that each one of our children is a Christian who loves the Lord with all his heart, soul, mind, and strength, and that he loves his neighbor as himself.

 That’s my reason—all the other reasons just can’t compare, even though they are very valid today.